Teradata/covalent/src/platform/flavored-markdown/README.md

   + Anchor to jump to.

 + copyToClipboard?: boolean
-  + If passed true, copy button gets displayed for highlighted code snippet.
+  + Facilitate copying code from code snippet to the system clipboard.
 #### Outputs

 + buttonClicked: ITdFlavoredMarkdownButtonClickEvent